OpenNews/datainstitute-website/homepage.md

 ---

 <div class="page-intro">
      <p class="big-type">This free, intensive workshop teaches journalists how&nbsp;to&nbsp;use data, design and code.
 This year&rsquo;s Data Institute will be in person from July 7-18.
-Applications open April 11!<a href="/2025/">Meet the class of 2025</a>!</p>
+Applications open April 11!</p>

       <div class="sub-nav">
         <!--<p><span>Applications are now closed.
 Congratulations to the <a href="/2025/">class of 2025</a>!</span></p>-->